Javascript is not enabled.

 Key takeaways

-People who buy their health insurance on the Affordable Care Act (ACA) marketplaces for 2026 can expect to pay more for their coverage next year.
+People who buy their health insurance on the Affordable Care Act (ACA) marketplaces should expect to pay more for their 2026 coverage.

-First, insurers in the marketplaces are proposing to raise their premium rates by a median of 18 percent for 2026 coverage, citing factors like rising health care costs and high prices for popular prescription drugs, according to the health policy nonprofit KFF.
-This is the largest proposed premium increase since 2018.
+First, insurers in the marketplaces increased their premiums by 26 percent on average, citing factors like rising health care costs and high prices for popular prescription drugs, according to the health policy nonprofit KFF.
+This is the largest premium increase since 2018.

-In addition to rising premiums, enhanced premium tax credits — first introduced during the COVID-19 pandemic in 2021 and extended in 2022 through 2025 — are set to expire.
-These credits cap monthly premiums at no more than 8.5 percent of household income, helping to make coverage more affordable for both low- and middle-income adults.
+In addition to rising premiums, enhanced premium tax credits — first introduced during the COVID-19 pandemic in 2021 and extended in 2022 through 2025 — expired Dec.
+31. These credits capped monthly premiums at no more than 8.5 percent of household income, helping to make coverage more affordable for both low- and middle-income adults.

-Roughly 92 percent of marketplace enrollees receive some amount of premium tax credit, according to KFF.
+Roughly 92 percent of marketplace enrollees received some amount of premium tax credit, according to KFF.

-“Currently, about 4 out of 5 marketplace enrollees can find a plan for $10 a month or less,” because of these credits, says Sabrina Corlette, a research professor, founder and codirector of the Center on Health Insurance Reforms at Georgetown University’s McCourt School of Public Policy.
+“Currently, about 4 out of 5 marketplace enrollees can find a plan for $10 a month or less,” because of these credits, Sabrina Corlette, a research professor, founder and codirector of the Center on Health Insurance Reforms at Georgetown University’s McCourt School of Public Policy, said in 2025.

 What’s more, people with incomes above 400 percent of the federal poverty guidelines, “which disproportionately tends to be early retirees, like 50- to 64-year-olds, they’ve also [enrolled] in the marketplaces more than they had before,” McGough says.

-However, if the enhanced premium tax credits are not renewed by Congress before the end of the year, annual out-of-pocket premium payments for enrollees will more than double on average, an analysis from KFF finds.
+Because Congress didn't renew the enhanced premium tax credits before the end of 2025, annual out-of-pocket premium payments for enrollees are more than doubling on average, a KFF analysis finds.

-The amount by which a person’s premium will increase varies by age, income and location.
-But health policy experts warn that the more than 5 million adults ages 50 to 64 who depend on ACA coverage could be hit hardest, partly due to the higher costs of their health plans.
+The premium increase varies by age, income and location.
+But health policy experts warn that the more than 5 million adults ages 50 to 64 who depend on ACA coverage are being hit hardest, partly because of the higher costs of their health plans.

 “There’s this group that’s going to be facing a double whammy” of both premium hikes and the loss of enhanced premium tax credits, McGough says.
 “And it’s those middle-income people who are disproportionately early retirees.”

-A KFF poll finds that three-quarters (78 percent) of adults want Congress to extend the enhanced tax credits for ACA insurance plans.
+An October KFF poll found that three-quarters (78 percent) of adults want Congress to extend the enhanced tax credits for ACA insurance plans.
 The same poll found that 7 in 10 adults who buy their own health insurance say that if their monthly premiums nearly doubled, they could not pay the higher premiums without a significant financial disruption.

-Getting help with enrollment could be more challenging
+Getting help with enrollment may be more challenging

-Another change people enrolling in or shopping for ACA insurance might notice this year is a shortage of people who can help field enrollment questions.
+Another change people enrolling in or shopping for ACA insurance might notice is a shortage of people to field enrollment questions.

-Trained navigators, who provide unbiased assistance and help consumers search for health coverage options in the marketplace, have faced significant federal budget cuts this year.
+Trained navigators, who provide unbiased assistance and help consumers search for health coverage options in the marketplace, faced a 90 percent federal budget starting in early 2025.
 Layoffs have also affected government employees who assist with resolving coverage issues.

 “So, at least in the states where the federal government runs the marketplace, which is a little over half the states, there will be dramatically fewer people on the ground to provide that free, impartial help,” Corlette says.

-Some people who were previously eligible for ACA coverage may no longer be eligible in 2026, due to new rules.
+Some people previously eligible for ACA coverage may no longer be eligible in 2026 because of new rules.

 What’s more, the special enrollment period that allowed low-income individuals to sign up for health coverage outside of the standard open enrollment window based on their income has been eliminated.
-However, there is still a special enrollment period if you’ve experienced certain life events, such as a divorce or a move.
+However, you still have a special enrollment period if you’ve experienced certain life events, such as a divorce or move.

 Picking a plan

-If you already have an ACA plan, open enrollment is the time to make sure your coverage still works for your budget and your health needs.
+If you already have an ACA plan, open enrollment that ends Jan.
+15 is the time to make sure your coverage still works for your budget and your health needs.
+If you do nothing, you’ll be automatically reenrolled.

-“Make sure you’re looking at all options,” Fowler says, and if you have questions, contact a navigator, whose assistance is available free of charge.
+“Make sure you’re looking at all options,” Fowler says.
+If you have questions, contact a navigator, whose assistance is free.

-There are four main categories of ACA plans:
+The ACA has four main categories of plans:

 • Bronze